Skip to main content

 Quick answer

+Start at the NAPLAN preparation hub for year-level guides and the verified 2027 test window.
 The NAPLAN language conventions domain assesses spelling, grammar and punctuation — not creative writing.
 Students identify errors and apply rules in context.
-This page explains what each year level faces and how to build conventions skills without drill-only worksheets.
+This page explains what each year level faces in the 10–22 March 2027 window and how to build conventions skills without drill-only worksheets.

 Quick answer

-NAPLAN language conventions is one of four test domains.
+NAPLAN language conventions is one of four test domains in the 2027 window (10–22 March).
 It covers spelling, grammar and punctuation in multiple-choice and editing-style items, with expectations increasing from Year 3 through Year 9.

 Download free NAPLAN sample paper

-For the 2026 test window and results timeline, see our NAPLAN 2026 parent guide.
+For the completed 2026 cycle calendar (historical reference), see our NAPLAN 2026 parent guide.

 Frequently asked questions